7th International AMD-Symposium

 Mitochondrial decline precedes phenotype development in the complement factor H

-mouse model of retinal degeneration but can be corrected by near infrared light21 L
+mouse model of retinal degeneration but can be corrected by near infrared light

 Imre Lengyel (Belfast/IRL)

-Is mineralization a major factor in drusen pathogenesis?22 P
+Is mineralization a major factor in drusen pathogenesis?

 Martin Zinkernagel, D. Zysset, I. Keller, L. Berger, B. Yilmaz, S. Wolf (Bern/CH)